nextcloud/documentation/developer_manual/app/controllers.rst

     }

-Because returning JSON is such an incredibly common task, theres even a shorter way how to do this:
+Because returning JSON is such an common task, there's even a shorter way how to do this:

 .. code-block:: php